 Review the comments provided in the sample for more information.
-For more information about the WLST commands described, see the Understanding the WebLogic Scripting Tool.
+For more information about the WLST commands described, see Using the WebLogic Scripting Tool in Understanding the WebLogic Scripting Tool.

 Example 3-2 WLST Script for Updating Resources Added After Extending Your Domain